Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{uture} communication systems, such as 6G, must handle massive volumes of data and sophisticated applications like digital twins and semantic communications \cite{saad2019vision} which requires significant advances in communications and computing technologies.
-However, classical computing capabilities have become saturated due to recent indicators of the end of Moore's law.
-This motivates the need to re-engineer current computing technologies to ones that can serve future out-of-the-box computing-hungry applications.
-Here, quantum computing can be leveraged to enable tremendous speedups in executing complex algorithms and analyzing high-dimensional data.
+\IEEEPARstart{F}{uture} communication systems must handle massive volumes of data and sophisticated applications like digital twins which require significant advances in communications and computing technologies.
+However, classical computing capabilities have become saturated due to imminent end of Moore's law.
+This motivates re-engineering current computing technologies to ones that can serve future out-of-the-box computing-hungry applications.
+Here, quantum computing can enable tremendous speedups in executing complex algorithms and analyzing high-dimensional data.
 To incorporate quantum computers in communication systems, quantum communication networks (QCNs) must be developed side-by-side with classical networks.
-So, \emph{why do we need QCNs?} The answers to this question stem from key QCN advantages:
+So, \emph{why do we need QCNs?} The answers to this question stem from key advantages:

-\paragraph*{\textbf{Unbreakable Security}} One fundamental advantage of quantum communications is strong, nearly unbreakable security -- a feature necessary for enabling future networks to support mission-critical applications.
+\paragraph*{\textbf{Unbreakable Security}} One fundamental advantage of quantum communications is strong, nearly unbreakable security -- a feature necessary to support mission-critical applications.

 \paragraph*{\textbf{Higher Data Throughput}} A second distinguishing feature of QCNs is their promising potential for achieving increased throughput and information capacity.
-This is grounded on the concept of quantum superposition and higher order quantum states which could allow a significant boost to the achievable throughput \cite{chowdhury2020_6g_quantum_1}.
-For example, quantum embeddings using quantum feature maps can be used to encode classical bits of data in quantum states, which could enhance the transmission rate \cite{schuld2019quantum}.
+This is grounded on the concept of quantum superposition and higher order quantum states \cite{chowdhury2020_6g_quantum_1}.
+For example, quantum embeddings using quantum feature maps can be used to encode classical data into quantum states, which could enhance the transmission rate.

 \paragraph*{\textbf{Creating Computing-intensive Networks}} Another unique QCNs' feature is their unprecedented computational capabilities.
 Quantum computing nodes can enable sophisticated artificial intelligence (AI) and network control algorithms.
 Hence, having QCNs facilitates shifting the current communication models from a communication-intensive structure to a computing-intensive one.
 Particularly, quantum technologies potentially enable extracting complex data patterns, which could be used for semantic communications.